Joe Clark: 1983 leadership convention

 Several candidates agreed to an "ABC" (Anybody But Clark) strategy for the convention and when news of that back-room deal broke out, support was expected to rally around the party's embattled leader.
 During delegate voting, Clark won the first ballot, but only won 36.5% of the vote, well short of the 50% required.
 His support dwindled over the next two ballots.
 Mulroney, who was endorsed by all but two candidates, defeated Clark on the fourth ballot.
 Clark urged his supporters to leave the convention united behind Mulroney, and agreed to serve under him.

 Many political observers and analysts have questioned Clark's rationale for the decision.
 One famous incident involved a 1987 official dinner held for Prince Charles at Rideau Hall.
 When the Prince met Clark in the receiving line at the function, he asked to Clark: "why wasn't two thirds enough?"
 Clark's wife, Maureen McTeer, elaborated on Clark's decision in her 2003 autobiography, In My Own Name.
 McTeer suggested that for her husband, anything less than a 75% endorsement would not have been a clear enough mandate to forge onwards from the party membership.
 Clark feared that the 34% of PC members who did not support him would become his most vocal critics in the upcoming election campaign, and that his continued leadership would have led to fractures in the party.
 Clark was convinced that he could win another leadership race and gain a clear level of support, once his qualities were compared against the handful of politically inexperienced challengers who coveted his position and who were covertly undermining his leadership.

 Member of Mulroney cabinet

 Secretary of State for External Affairs (Minister of Foreign Affairs)

 The Progressive Conservatives, led by Mulroney, went on to win a huge victory in the 1984 election, and Mulroney became prime minister.

 Despite their personal differences, Clark ably served in Mulroney's cabinet as the Secretary of State for External Affairs, as the Minister of Foreign Affairs was known before 1993.
-Along with Arthur Meighen, Clark is one of two former Prime Ministers who have returned to prominent roles in Parliament.

 Some of Clark's accomplishments and bold moves in this role included: